All Episodes

 He had no skills, no qualifications.

-We know that he was getting a million dollars a year.
+We know that he was getting $1 million a year.

-We know based on the laptop that meetings were set up between Barisma officials to meet with Joe Biden, vice president of the United States.
+We know based on the laptop that meetings were set up between Burisma officials to meet with Joe Biden, Vice President of the United States.

-And now you have a document that says five million dollars was sent to Joe Biden to Hunter Biden in exchange for a favor.
+And now you have a document that says $5 million was sent to Joe Biden to Hunter Biden in exchange for a favor.

 Those are not inconsistent.